 Growing a Three Sisters Plot

-First off, a quick review of the Three Sisters- this is the shorthand term for the farming practice of growing corn, beans (pole beans) and squash all together in the same plot.
+First off, a quick review of what "the Three Sisters" means- this is the shorthand term for the farming practice of growing corn, beans (pole beans) and squash all together in the same plot.
 This was practiced by many of the Native tribes of the Americas, where corn is originally from.

-So...secondly, how to do it?
+So...secondly, how to grow a Three Sisters plot?
 The principals are simple.
 Pole beans need a trellis to climb on- so they get planted with the corn.
-Ideally, a corn variety that still grows a vigorous stalk.
-Since beans harvest their own nitrogen from the atmosphere, they put very little demand on soil nitrogen, making them less competitive with nearby corn.
+Ideally, you pick a corn variety that still grows a vigorous stalk.
+Since beans harvest most of their own nitrogen from the atmosphere, they put very little demand on soil nitrogen, making them less competitive with nearby corn.
 Finally, squash is grown in the understory beneath the corn and beans- ideally a heavily vining type, as there are modern squash varieties bred to "bush culture" where the leaves and stalks are far less numerous.
-You want, ideally, an old-fashioned vining type that will naturally fill out all the available space.
-Big squash leaves harvest sunlight before it hits the ground, reducing evaporation and making a moist environment that lets all the roots grow more consistently- while also shading out weeds.
+Ideally you want an old-fashioned vining type that will naturally fill out all the available space.
+Big squash leaves harvest sunlight before it hits the ground, reducing evaporation loss and making a moist environment that lets all the roots grow more consistently- while also shading out weeds.
 They both inhibit or stop weed seed germination, or directly crowd weeds that do manage to germinate.

 I plant the corn in "hills"- which is an old fashioned way of saying on a grid system, with clusters of plants.
 Depending on soil type, you won't actually be making real hills.
 In overly draining soil, you will actually want to be planting the corn in minor depressions to collect water.
 "Hills" is just to say that you will be planting 5-8 corn seed together in around a square foot or so of ground.